ramnauth/ramnauth.github.io/_posts/CS 101 2018/2018-09-24-image-encoding.md

 # If you want a category or tag to have its own page,
 # check out `_featured_categories` and `_featured_tags` respectively.
 ---
-Binary is the only 'language' computers speaks.
-Therefore, if we want to represent [numbers](https://ramnauth.github.io/cs%20101/2018/09/10/numbers/), [letters, words, text](https://ramnauth.github.io/cs%20101/2018/09/18/text-encoding/), and images, we must first convert it into binary (`0`s and `1`s).
+Binary is the only 'language' computers speak.
+Therefore, if we want to represent [numbers](https://ramnauth.github.io/cs%20101/2018/09/10/numbers/), [letters, words, text](https://ramnauth.github.io/cs%20101/2018/09/18/text-encoding/), and images, we must first convert it into binary (`0` and `1`).

 To store an image on a computer, the image is broken down into tiny *picture elements* called **pixels**.
 An image with a **resolution** of `11 by 7` pixels has `11` times `7` or `77` pixels.
 An image composed of just 77 pixels is shown below.
 Resolution can also refer to the **density** of the pixels in the display, where the unit of measurement is **pixels per inch** (PPI).
 Given a screen of 250 pixels across 5 inches, the density of pixels is `250 / 5` which is 50 PPI.